sweattep/ancient_quotes/README.md

 >he killed them, shedding blood of war in peacetime

+>whether evil is intended for those on earth or whether their Lord intends

 >the soul at death reaches the throat

 >And thou shalt bring down his hoar head